Tellusant/docs/articles-posts/consulting-firm-productivity.md

 ---
 ¹ McKinsey, BCG, Bain
 ² Per consultant is not a relevant metric when one of the firms is majority non-consultant.
 ³ **is-value** and **wish-value** are from control theory.
 The terms are my translation of the Swedish term är-värde & bör-värde, which has a nice ring to it.
-Properly called actual and setpoint in English.
+Properly called actual value and setpoint value in English.

 [2022-03-12]